RichardChengshaojin/learngit/readme.txt

-Git is a distributed version contorl system
+Git is a distributed version contorl system.
 Git is a free software.
+Giet is easy to learn.